 What We’re Doing

-Our main branch remains open and ready to assist you during normal business hours.
+Our main branch will be open Monday through Friday 8:30am to 4:00pm.
+Please note the new Monday and Friday hours of 8:30am to 4:00pm until further notice.
 Our Sequoia Hospital and Mills Health Center offices are closed until further notice.
 We’ve ensured that the branch is cleaned daily, hand sanitizer is available, and staff is following health guidelines.

 Online and mobile banking are available 24/7 to help you transfer funds, monitor account activity, deposit checks, find ATMs, and more.
 We encourage all members to enroll in online banking and make use of the digital services available to them.
 Click here to enroll online.opens in a new window